| |

 Tour boat on Lake Skadar

-To get to Lake Skadar from Kotor you take the bus to to Sutomore (1.5 hours) and take the train to Virpazar from there (15 minutes).
+To get to Lake Skadar from Kotor you take the bus to Sutomore (1.5 hours) and take the train to Virpazar from there (15 minutes).

 Check bus times and prices at busticket4.me.